Bachelor of Arts (Dance)

 The following course-specific admission requirements are mandatory and must be satisfied by all applicants.
 These requirements are in addition to or supersede the minimum requirements outlined within the Academic admission requirements band section below.

-All applicants are required to submit satisfactory medical reports, and attend an audition.
-Information regarding audition requirements and procedures is available from WAAPA.
+All applicants are required to submit satisfactory medical reports, and attend an audition, and attend an interview.
+Information regarding interview and audition requirements and procedures is available from WAAPA.

 - AQF Cert IV;